 - This is a primarily rural area, where the people live in harsh social and economic conditions.

-- The rapidly urbanising population of India speaks volumes about the poor condition of the villages, where the lack of employment, education and decline in traditional livelihoods such as agriculture have made the people vulnerable to poverty, exploitation and displacement.
+- The rapidly urbanising population of India speaks volumes about the poor condition of the villages, where the lack of employment, education and decline in traditional livelihoods such as agriculture have made people vulnerable to poverty, exploitation and displacement.

 - A social structure plagued with evils of a rigid caste system and gender biases hinders the development of these villages into self-reliant communities.

 AVAG works to understand holistically the issues that affect this region and design programmes that can conquer these challenges.

 - A special and unique feature of AVAG’s way of working is that it follows a participatory and integral approach by including men as well as women, Dalits and caste rural communities, both elected and traditional leaders, school children, youth, parents, teachers, the local governance structures, district and state level officials, as well as the elected people’s representatives.

 - AVAG also works with government institutions, international organizations, foreign ministries, Auroville units and local units.

 - AVAG works together with the beneficiaries of its projects and other local NGOs to ensure that there is a constant feedback loop returning valuable information and know-how to the organization.

 - AVAG has been working for the past 33 years in the bio-region of Auroville with all sections of society.

 - A network of over 337 village level self-help groups

 - Working in 78 settlements and 32 Panchayat villages